 Biological and Behavioural Assessment (IBBA) survey 2007 conducted in select districts of Tamil Nadu, reported that, nearly three-fourths of them had used condom with them in the last sex act but every time condom usage was 34%.
 Seventy four percent of Aravanis had paying male partners, and consistent condom usage with them was about 50%.
-Nearly one-third of the Aravanis had other non commercial male partners and 20% of them used condom for every act.
+Nearly one-third of the Aravanis had other non-commercial male partners and 20% of them used condom for every act.

-Presentation: Details of Size Estimation of H/TG
+Presentation: Terminology used in H/TG